CMSgov/ab2d-website/_pages/troubleshooting-guide.md

           Windows: In a powershell terminal, run <code class="inline-code">Invoke-RestMethod -Method GET https://api.ab2d.cms.gov/health </code>
         </li>
         </ul>
-        <li>In Postman, create a new GET request against the URL <a href="https://api.ab2d.cms.gov/health">https://api.ab2d.cms.gov/health</a>.
+        <li>In Postman, create a new GET request against the URL https://api.ab2d.cms.gov/health.
 If the response has an HTTP status of 200 then your IP address can connect.</li>
         <li>Open a browser and visit <a href="https://api.ab2d.cms.gov/swagger-ui/index.html">https://api.ab2d.cms.gov/swagger-ui/index.html</a>.</li>
 </ol>
 {% endcapture %}